 Manufacturers’ instructions for safe use and disposal must be followed.

 Always dispose of needles and syringes as 1 unit.

 If a safety device is being used safety mechanisms must be deployed before disposal.

-- a percutaneous injury e.g. injuries from needles, instruments, bone fragments, or bites which break the skin; and/or
+- a percutaneous injury, for example injuries from needles, instruments, bone fragments, or bites which break the skin

-- exposure of broken skin (abrasions, cuts, eczema, etc); and/or
+- exposure of broken skin, for example abrasions, cuts, eczema

 There is a potential risk of transmission of a Blood Borne Virus (BBV) from a significant occupational exposure and staff must understand the actions they should take when a significant occupational exposure incident takes place.
 There is a legal requirement to report all sharps injuries and near misses to line managers/employers.

-For the management of an occupational exposure incident see Appendix 10
+For the management of an occupational exposure incidents see Appendix 10

 4 A local risk assessment is required if re-sheathing is undertaken using a safe technique for example anaesthetic administration in dentistry.